-As a matter of fact, the average person spent $130 on a loved one in 2013.
+As a matter of fact, the average person spent $130 on a loved one in 2013 (source).
 And this is just a month after Christmas?

 I just don’t see the need for a specific day to show someone I love them when I do that all year around.
 And I really dislike spending $5 on a card that will more than likely end up in the recycling bin anyway.

-Now before I get drawn and quartered by all the romantics out there, I think it’s totally fine if you do celebrate Valentine’s Day and give gifts on your loved ones.
+Now before I get drawn and quartered by all the romantics out there, I think it’s totally fine if you do celebrate Valentine’s Day and give gifts to your loved ones.

 Though gifts are not necessary to show love, I am a gift giver by nature, so I often demonstrate love through giving gifts.